shamiraty/django-deployment-ubuntu/README.md

-# SYSTEM ADMINISTRATION AND DEVELOPMENT
+# INFORMATION SYSTEMS ADMINISTRATION AND DEVELOPMENT
 ## OPEN SOURCE TECHNOLOGIES IN WEB DEVELOPMENT
 ### DEPLOYING DJANGO APP ON A LINUX/UBUNTU SERVER WITH APACHE
 ### MOVING YOUR APP FROM DEVELOPMENT TO PRODUCTION